Chiheb-Edine-Zoghlemi/Snowflake-Sandbox/README.md

 ## General Description

 This app can be used to create fresh isolated snowflake sandboxes that can be used for testing, development or for technical job interviews.
-Using the benefits of both Streamlit user-interface and snowflake objects and tool sets any user ( from any background ) can set up a sandbox with one click.
+Using the benefits of both Streamlit user-interface and snowflake  tools set, any user ( from any background ) can set up a sandbox with one click.

-## Features

-In the following list of implemented feautres :

-1. Link the app to a signle snowflake environment (inprogress)
-    1. connection validation (inprogress)
-    2. install the config scripts in the destination  environment (inprogress)

-Features that will be implemented :

-1. Link the app to a multiple snowflake environments

 ## Usage Guide

-The usage of this app is pretty stight forward.
+The usage of this app is pretty straight forward.

-    - Login using your snowflake account ( use an account with sufficant privillages to create databases and roles ).
+- Login using your snowflake account ( use an account with sufficient privileges to create databases and roles ).
 - Wait for the app to install the supporting objects.
-    - Provide the usename and the expiration date of the sandbox.
+- Provide the username and the expiration date of the sandbox.
 - Click setup button.
 - Repeat the two previous steps as much as needed.

-🔔 PS : For the  login the user must use a user with the **ACCOUNTADMIN** role or a role with sufficiant privillages to create users, roles and databaseobjects.
+🔔 PS : For the login, the user must use a user with the **ACCOUNTADMIN** role or a role with sufficient privileges to create users, roles and database objects.

 ## Technical Description